salesforce/scv-connector-base/CONTRIBUTING.md

 * This adds the changes to your local p4 repository in the default changelist.
 * Then, change your local org's call center adapter URL to /hvcc/amz/index_debug.html

-## Note
-Some modifications have been done to the connect-stream.js and connect-stream-min.js.
-This is (hopefully) temporary until the pull request (https://github.com/aws/amazon-connect-streams/pull/147) is merged.
-The fix adds a retry mechanism when SSO fails.

 ## Release Versions
 For each new Salesforce release a new branch must be created:
  - duplicate master branch code
+ - publish to npm (npm publish)

 ## Workflow
 * Create a feature branch: